kleis-technology/terraform-training/tutorials/TP2/README.md

 ## Troubleshooting

-You can look for the solution of this practical in `tutorials/solutions/TP2/`.
+You can look for the solution of this exercise in `tutorials/solutions/TP2/`.